What is Debt-to-Income Ratio?

 Your DTI can give lenders insight into your overall finances and your ability to manage new debt.
 Along with other information, like your credit history and credit score, your DTI can help lenders assess what level of risk they’re taking on by approving you for a loan or line of credit.
 It can also help them determine what interest rate and other terms to offer.

 On the other hand, a higher DTI means that a larger proportion of your monthly income is going toward debt payments.
-It may suggest that you're already overwhelmed by (or close to overwhelmed by) existing debt.
-This may can make offering you credit a riskier prospect for a lender.
+That may suggest that you're already overwhelmed by (or close to overwhelmed by) existing debt.
+Therefore, it may be harder to qualify for new credit or loans.

 What debt-to-income ratio do lenders look for?